-THERE IS CURRENTLY NO PUBLIC MARKET FOR OUR COMMON STOCK.
+THERE HAS BEEN NO PUBLIC MARKET FOR OUR COMMON STOCK.

-Prior to the offering, there has been no public market for our common stock.
+Prior to the offering, there was no public market for our common stock.
 We cannot assure you that an active trading market for our common stock will develop or be sustained after the offering.
-The initial public offering price for our common stock will be determined by negotiations between the underwriters and us.
+The initial public offering price for our common stock was determined by negotiations between the underwriters and us.
 We cannot assure you that the initial public offering price will correspond to the price at which our common stock will trade in the public market subsequent to the offering or that the price of our common stock available in the public market will reflect our actual financial performance.